hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 &nbsp;&nbsp;&nbsp;HDI indeed made my model more accurate, but one issue with HDI was that it also took health and life expectancy into account, which we can assume are being impacted by obesity rates.
 Being that my model was attempting to predict high obesity rates, I found that simply taking the education index from HDI turned out to be a more effective variable to include.

 ### Summary of Feature Variables
-&nbsp;&nbsp;&nbsp;The figure below demonstrates how well the dependent variables I've discussed predict obesity on their own.
+&nbsp;&nbsp;&nbsp;*Figure 2* below demonstrates how well the dependent variables I've discussed predict obesity on their own.

 ![Figure 2](/images/Subplots.png)